-- Accreditation Standards for Canadian First Professional Degree in Pharmacy Programs 2018
+- Accreditation Standaards for Canadian First Professional Degree in Pharmacy Program July 2018 (REVISED 2020)

 - Normes d’agrément pour les programmes canadiens de formation professionnelles de premier cycle en pharmacie 2018

 - Directives relatives aux normes d’agrément CCAPP 2018